 Cable Car’s concentrated, hedged, value investing approach is summarized below.
 For further details, including a discussion of the associated risks, please see the firm’s brochure on Form ADV.

 Concentrated Portfolios are composed of our best ideas

 - Each of Cable Car’s investments has an individually attractive risk/return profile

-- Cable Car typically holds 5-10 long positions and 10-15 short positions
+- Cable Car typically holds 5-10 long positions and about 15 short positions

 - Short positions are smaller for risk management purposes

 - Limiting the number of positions allows for more extensive due diligence

 Hedged Short positions offset the impact of market downturns